Veterinary Emergency and Referral Center (VERC)

 Do I stay with my pet during the donation?

 Owners do not stay in the room as pets are often more relaxed with staff.
-You’re welcome to wait in the lobby, and we’ll call you when your pet is ready to go home.
+You’re welcome to wait in the lobby or leave and run some errands, and we’ll call you when your pet is ready to go home.

 Do I need to bring anything with me?